Bryant-Curtis/FameBook/docs/timeline.md

 - [ ] View all group members
 - [ ] Create, read, edit and delete posts only viewable by group members
 - [ ] Comment on group posts
+- [ ] View a list of posts/photos most voted on within groups.

+- [ ] Create, edit and delete comments

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md